Destiny 2 post-release content: Year 2: Forsaken

-The first major expansion of Destiny 2 but third expansion overall, Forsaken was released on September 4, 2018, beginning Year 2 of Destiny 2.
-Similar to the original Destinys The Taken King expansion, Forsaken had a large overhaul on gameplay, though not to the extent that The Taken King had with the original Destiny.
-A large expansion, the story has a "western revenge" theme, according to Bungie, taking place across the Reef's Tangled Shore and the Dreaming City.
-The season's story follows events after Cayde-6 is killed while trying to contain a prisoner outbreak at the Prison of Elders initiated by Uldren Sov, seeking his lost sister Queen Mara Sov.
-The Guardian seeking justice on both Uldren and the Scorned Barons complicit in Cayde's death.
-A new enemy species, the Scorn, was introduced, undead Fallen raised by the power of dark ether under Uldren's and the Scorned Barons' control.
-A new Raid "The Last Wish" was introduced, and dungeon named "The Shattered Throne."
+The first major expansion of Destiny 2 but third overall, Forsaken was released on September 4, 2018, beginning Year 2 of Destiny 2.
+Similar to the original game's The Taken King expansion, Forsaken had a large overhaul on gameplay, though not to the extent that The Taken King had with the original Destiny.
+A large expansion, the story had a "western revenge" theme, taking place across the Reef's Tangled Shore and the Dreaming City.
+The expansion's story followed events after Cayde-6 was killed while trying to contain a prisoner outbreak at the Prison of Elders initiated by Uldren Sov, seeking his lost sister Queen Mara Sov.
+The Guardian sought justice on both Uldren and the Scorned Barons complicit in Cayde's death.
+A new enemy species, the Scorn, was introduced, which are undead Fallen raised by the power of dark ether under Uldren's and the Scorned Barons' control.
+A new raid, "The Last Wish", was introduced, as well as the games first dungeon named "The Shattered Throne", a three-player activity similar to a raid.
+Two other raids were added during Year 2: "Scourge of the Past" during Season of the Forge (Season 5) and "Crown of Sorrow" during Season of Opulence (Season 7).
 A new team-based competitive mode, Gambit, was introduced, where two teams of four players compete against each other, collecting motes from downed hostile enemies to try to fill a bank and summon a primeval Taken and kill it before the other team can.
+A player from the other team could also invade the opposing team's arena to slow their progress.
 There were player sandbox changes as well, with the edition of a new subclass tree for each already existing subclass, effectively adding six new supers abilities to the game, alongside a new weapon type, a bow and arrow.

 With the release of The Witch Queen in February 2022, portions of Forsaken were removed from the game and placed in the Destiny Content Vault; this included the Forsaken campaign and the Tangled Shore destination and its associated activities, but not the Dreaming City or its endgame content.
-Ahead of this, Forsakens campaign was made free-to-play on December 7, 2021, and a special Forsaken pass, containing access to Forsakens endgame content and exotics, was also released for players to purchase who did not already own Forsaken.
+Ahead of this, Forsakens campaign was made free-to-play on December 7, 2021, and a special Forsaken Pack, containing access to Forsakens endgame content and exotics, was also released for players to purchase who did not already own Forsaken.